ctu-mrs/ctu-mrs.github.io/docs/10-prerequisites/30-docker/80-docker-host.md

 Assuming that connections are configured according to the [docs](../04-ssh.md), i.e. that "ssh uav1" connects without a password

-You can set the following and Docker will use the socket found at `docker context inspect --format '{{.Endpoints.docker.Host}}'`
+You can set the following and Docker will automatically use the socket found at `docker context inspect --format '{{.Endpoints.docker.Host}}'`.
+In case of permission issues, check the [FAQ](./100-FAQ.md)

 ```bash
 export DOCKER_HOST=ssh://uav1
 ```

-In case of permission issues, check the [FAQ](./100-FAQ.md)

 ## TCP